schmttc/EasyThreeD-K7-STM32/README.md

 This is a clone of Marlin 2.1.2.1, configured for the EasyThreeD K7 ET4000+.
 All changes have been submitted to the main Marlin repository.

 - For the original firmware source and binaries based on Marlin 1.1.1 supplied by the manufacturer, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Original-Firmware-Marlin-1.1.1
-- For additional files related to the printer, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Additional-Files
+- For additional files related to the printer including schematic, see https://github.com/schmttc/EasyThreeD-K7-STM32/tree/Additional-Files

 ## Overview
 - Compile using PlatformIO, board "mks_robin_lite_maple"